ChilliBits/particulate-matter-forecast/README.md

 You also can look them up by entering: `$ python forecast.py -h` or `$ python forecast.py --help`.

-© M&R Games 2019 (Designed and developed by Marc Auberer in 2019)
+© ChilliBits 2020 (Designed and developed by Marc Auberer in 2019 and 2020)